Deterministic Suffix-reading Automata: Minimality, some observations and some challenges

 Theorem~\ref{thm:comparing-dsa-with-dfa-dga} shows that we cannot expect DSAs to be smaller than (trim) DFAs or DGAs in general.
 However, Lemma~\ref{lem:dsa-small} and Figure~\ref{fig:if-else} show that there are cases where DSAs are smaller and more readable.
 This motivates us to ask the question of how we can find a minimal DSA, that is, a DSA of the smallest (total) size.
 The first observation is that minimal DSAs need not be unique --- see Figure~\ref{fig:no-canonical}.

-\begin{lemma} The minimal DSA need not be unique. \end{lemma} \begin{proof} Figure~\ref{fig:no-canonical} illustrates two DSAs, both of size $7$ ($2$ states, $2$ edges, total label length $3$), accepting the same language.
+\begin{lemma} The minimal DSA need not be unique. \end{lemma} \begin{proof} Figure~\ref{fig:no-canonical} illustrates two DSAs, both of size $8$ ($3$ states, $2$ edges, total label length $3$), accepting the same language.
 From DSA $\Aa_1$, we can see that the language accepted is $b^*a^*abb^*a$.
 From DSA $\Aa_2$, we can derive the expression $b^*aa^*b^*ba$.
 It is easy to see that both the expressions are equivalent.

 It remains to show that there is no DSA of smaller size for this language.
 Let $L = b^*a^*abb^*a = b^*aa^*b^*ba$.
 Let $\Aa$ be a minimal automaton for $L$.
 Any DSA for $L$ has an initial state $q_0$ which is non-accepting (since $\e \notin L$, and an accepting state $q_1$ $\neq q_0$).
 So, in particular $\Aa$ has at least two states $q_0, q_1$.
 The smallest word in $L$ is $aba$.
 Suppose the accepting run of $\Aa$ on $aba$ is due to a transition $t:= q_0 \xra{aba} q_1$.
 Consider the word $abba \in L$.
 Transition $t$ does not match $abba$.
 Therefore, the first transition in the accepting run of $\Aa$ on $abba$ is some transition $t' \neq t$.
 This transition $t'$ will have a label of size at least $1$.
 Hence, $\Aa$ has at least two states, and at least two transitions: $t$ which contributes to size $4$ (includes $1$ edge and label of length $3$) and a transition $t'$ of size at least $2$.
-Therefore $|\Aa| \ge 2 + 4 + 2 = 8$, which is strictly greater than $|\Aa_1|$ and $|\Aa_2|$.
-This is a contradiction.
-Therefore the accepting run of $\Aa$ on $aba$ has a first transition on a prefix of $aba$, either $a$ or $ab$, corresponding to an intermediate transition $q_0 \xra{a} q'$ or $q_0 \xra{ab} q'$.
-In the former case, there needs to be a transition $q' \xra{ba} q_1$ to accept $ab$, and in the latter case, a transition $q' \xra{a} q_1$.
-This gives the two automata $\Aa_2$ and $\Aa_1$, which are therefore indeed minimal. \end{proof}
+Therefore $|\Aa| \ge 2 + 4 + 2 = 8$, which is at least the size of $|\Aa_1|$ and $|\Aa_2|$, and hence any DSA that accepts $aba$ through a single transition has total-size at least $8$.
+Now, suppose the accepting run of $\Aa$ on $aba$ has a first transition on a prefix of $aba$, either $a$ or $ab$, corresponding to an intermediate transition $q_0 \xra{a} q'$ or $q_0 \xra{ab} q'$.
+In the former case, there can be a transition $q' \xra{ba} q_1$ to accept $aba$ (if the transition is on just $b$, it only makes the automaton larger since $a$ remains to be read), and in the latter case, a transition $q' \xra{a} q_1$.
+This discussion shows that the two automata $\Aa_2$ and $\Aa_1$, are indeed minimal. \end{proof}

-The next simple observation is that a minimal DSA will not have useless transitions since removing them gives an equivalent DSA with strictly smaller size.
-In fact, we can assume a certain well-formedness condition on the minimal DSAs, in the same spirit as the definition of well-formed sets in our derivation procedure: if there are two transitions $q \xra{\a} q_1$ and $q \xra{\beta_1 \a \beta_2} q_2$, then we can remove the second transition since it will never get fired.
+The next observation is that a minimal DSAs will be well-formed: if there are two transitions $q \xra{\a} q_1$ and $q \xra{\beta_1 \a \beta_2} q_2$, then we can remove the second transition since it will never get fired.